-Fed's Dudley: Banks need to ensure employee incentives in line with good conduct
+Bank rewards must promote good conduct: Fed's Dudley

-NEW YORK Banks need to continue to monitor the way they reward employees to ensure they promote good conduct, one of the country's top financial regulators said on Thursday.
+NEW YORK Banks need to continue to monitor the way they reward employees to ensure they promote good conduct, one of the top U.S. financial regulators said on Thursday.

 "To put it very simply, incentives drive behavior, and behavior establishes the social norms that drive culture," said William Dudley, president of the Federal Reserve Bank of New York, who was speaking at a conference hosted by his Fed bank titled "Reforming Culture and Behavior in the Financial Services Industry.